 11. Herbal Tea:

 Herbs used for tea could harm both the mother and fetus.
 Certain herbs such as Yohimbe, ephedra, kava kava, angelica, black and blue cohosh, dong Quai, borage oil, pennyroyal, and mugwort are uterine stimulants, which should be completely avoided during pregnancy.
 Comfrey, cascara sagrada, black walnut, fenugreek, goldenseal, echinacea, horsetail, liquorice root, saw palmetto, senna, motherwort, St.John’s wort, shepherd’s purse, wormwood, tansy, and uva ursi might lead to miscarriage.
-Other herbs which are unsafe to use or ingest are aloe, ginseng, and evening primrose.
-You should also check with your doctor before taking too much of nettles, dandelion, or chamomile teas.
+Other unsafe herbs to use or ingest are aloe, ginseng, and evening primrose.
+You should also check with your doctor before taking too much nettles, dandelion, or chamomile teas.

 11. Toxoplasmosis: